Caramel Apple Bagel Bread Pudding is a dessert recipe that is completely perfect for fall.

-The apples for this recipe are lightly sauteed in butter and sugar until caramelized…
+Lightly sauté apples in butter and sugar until they’re caramelized.

 Here is the Caramel Apple Bagel Bread Pudding- fresh out of the oven.
 You can see that it plumps up and properly rises tall while baking.